Community Gardens

 How to Start A Community Garden

-The gardens were initiated under the City's Partners in Parks Program (PIP).
-Groups applied for seed money through the PIP Granting Program, and they facilitate the initial setup of the gardens.
-Neighbourhoods interested in starting up a community garden in a park or on a piece of underutilized City property should contact the City of Nanaimo at parksandrecreation@nanaimo.ca.
+These gardens were initiated under the City's Partners in Parks Program (PIP).
+Groups applied for seed money through the PIP Granting Program and facilitate the initial setup of the gardens.
+Neighbourhoods interested in starting up a community garden in a park or on a piece of underutilized City property should contact the City of Nanaimo at parksandrecreation@nanaimo.ca or fill out application form found on the Partners in Parks Program webpage.
 Check out our guidelines and Community Gardens Policy for more information.

 Other community gardens